 Glasgow Warriors to Play on Artificial Grass for the New Season

-Even the managing director of Glasgow Warriors, Nathan Bombrys agrees that it was necessary to change it to artificial grass, especially after another season has been disrupted due the problems with the pitch.
-He truly thinks that it is a great idea to make such changes in order to prevent the challenges that the athletes have experienced from happening again.
-After all, artificial grass is expected to remain at its excellent condition, regardless of the season, allowing the rugby players to play the sport that they have always loved to play.
+Even the managing director of Glasgow Warriors, Nathan Bombrys agrees that it was necessary to change it to artificial grass.
+It’s in his interest, especially after another season was disrupted because of problems with the pitch.
+He thinks that it is a great idea to make such changes in order to prevent the challenges from happening again.
+After all, artificial grass will remain in an excellent condition, regardless of the season.
+This will allow the rugby team to play the sport that they love.

-According to Bombrys, the said development effort would provide great benefits to the members of athletic clubs as not only does it offer much better facilities than before for it is also more accessible.
+According to Bombrys, the development will provide great benefits to the club.
+Not only will it offer much better facilities than before for it is also more accessible.
 With that said, he fully believes that it would also provide more opportunities for Scotstoun to be chosen as a place for more rugby matches.
 Also, they are not only focused in bringing more rugby matches for they also aim to extend their love for the said sport in the southern part of Scotland.

 Apart from the replacement of the grass with artificial grass, improvements would also be made to the running track outdoors and it has been included in the allotted budget as well.
 Not only that, they would also do some works on the stadium’s drainage.
 More than that, it is also expected to meet the guidelines set by the World Rugby.
 It would also be a compliant throws area where events and training would take place.
 With that, there is surely no doubt that it has been such a great move from the government of Glasgow City and for those who have shown great support for it.